 Being a Filipino, we are required to apply for a Schengen visa in European countries before traveling.
 And this normally entails a rigorous process and requires a lot of planning, time and money.
 This is the reason why I was so stressed out for months before my Euro trip.
 But setting foot to Europe and having visited my dream destinations, it was all worth it!
-So don’t let the application process deter your dream of going to Europe!
+Don’t let the application process deter your dream of going to Europe.
+So here’s a guide on how to apply Schengen visa for Filipinos.

 Please note that this post specifically covers the process for Schengen visa application in German embassy and for Filipino citizens.